kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 Options:
-  -a, --package <PACKAGE>      Name of the package [default: DIR] -u, --publisher <PUBLISHER>  Name of the publisher [default: template.uq] -l, --language <LANGUAGE>    Programming language of the template [default: rust] [possible values: rust, python, javascript]
+  -a, --package <PACKAGE>      Name of the package [default: DIR] -u, --publisher <PUBLISHER>  Name of the publisher [default: template.nec] -l, --language <LANGUAGE>    Programming language of the template [default: rust] [possible values: rust, python, javascript]
   -t, --template <TEMPLATE>    Template to create [default: chat] [possible values: chat, fibonacci]
       --ui                     If set, use the template with UI